 - What does it look like?

-- How are things are placed in their designated space?
+- How are things placed in their designated space?

 - What isn’t there?

-After you envision each space, write out the difference of how things are now and what you want them to be once you finish.
+After you envision each space, write out the difference between how things are now and what you want them to be once you finish.

 Break things down into categories

-The piece I took from Marie Kondo’s book is using categories to declutter.
+The piece I took from Marie Kondo’s book is about using categories to declutter.
 This gives you a fresh perspective on everything within your home.

 Here are a few examples of categories I suggest you use: